Kalinin K-5: Development

-Kalinin had first considered an airliner for 10-12 passengers as early as 1926, but it was not until Ukrvozduhput expressed interest in such a machine late the following year that work on the design began in earnest.
+Kalinin had first considered an airliner for 10-12 passengers as early as 1926, but it was not until Ukrvozdukhput expressed interest in such a machine late the following year that work on the design began in earnest.
 The prototype was ready by mid-autumn 1929, and first flew on October 18 with Mikhail Artemevich Snegirev at the controls.
 Safety trials for the State Commission commenced on 30 May 1930, and were passed successfully.

 Ongoing problems with the aircraft's Gnome et Rhône-built Bristol Jupiter engine resulted in the second prototype being powered by a Pratt & Whitney Hornet instead.
 This machine undertook further testing and a number of promotional flights before series production of the K-5 commenced.
 Early production examples were used on trial services between Kharkiv and Moscow, Mineralnye Vody, and Baku.
 Problems with the Bessonov M-15 engines became quickly apparent, with frequent failures and operational lifespans measured in only dozens of hours.
 K-5 operations were suspended by the Inspectorate of Civil Aviation until the issues were resolved.

 Kalinin turned to the Shvetsov M-22 as an alternative powerplant.
 While reliability increased, this engine installation also created more drag than the M-15 had, and performance decreased accordingly.
 State Acceptance trials carried out in May–June 1932 confirmed the reliability of the engine with 550 takeoffs and landings and 2,000 steep turns, but found that the payload capacity was now unacceptably low.
 By this time, however, the M-15 had become reliable enough for restrictions to be lifted and K-5 production resumed, and eventually about 100 K-5s were fitted with this engine.
 The reliability of the revised M-15 design was vindicated by a gruelling flight through the Caucasus on 25 June 1933.

 Eventually, the Mikulin M-17F provided the definitive powerplant for the K-5, offering an increase in power and performance over the M-15, but decreasing the aircraft's payload and range due to its greater weight.
 The new engine also required strengthening of the wing design; the first K-5 fitted with this engine suffered structural damage during flight tests due to the increase in engine power.